 I watched this movie with tears in my eyes.
-No other movie up to my writing this review was able to make me feel such pain – almost physical pain — just from watching the story that unfolds on the screen.
-At the risk of repeating myself, I must note that this was probably the hardest movie to watch from all I have seen until the present.
+No other movie up to my writing this review made me feel such pain – almost physical pain — just from watching the story that unfolds on the screen.
+I must note that this was probably the hardest movie to watch from all I have seen until the present at the risk of repeating myself.

 I made a few notes when it started – they were about the interesting characters, the song by Libera I noticed – but now I can not really write about that.
 Shocking, painful, cruel, realistic to the core – I can go on like this for a long time.
-The fact that Song for a Raggy Boy is based on a true story contributes to the powerful effect this movie has on its viewers.
+The fact that Song for a Raggy Boy is based on a true story contributes to the powerful effect on its viewers.

 “The creatures you are going to teach are not to be confused with intelligent human beings.”

 Just that line itself was enough for me to imagine the horrible manner in which the boys were treated.
 The new teacher attempts to change all that and, as the story unfolds, I began to really like him.
 He was strict but, at the same time, obviously caring for the boys he taught.
-Brother John becomes his enemy almost from the very beginning and, after failing to persuade the superior at the institution to dismiss the new teacher, he directs his anger to the school pupils.
+Brother John becomes his enemy almost from the very beginning.
+After failing to persuade the institution’s superior to dismiss the new teacher, he directs his anger to the school pupils.
 You will have to watch the movie to find out how it all ends …

 This movie gets 10 out of 10 for me – since it is surely one of the best ones I have ever watched.

 Similar movies: Sleepers, Dead Poets Society